 A jaw defect may affect the aesthetics of your smile and the functionality of your bite.
 In some cases, it can even cause difficulty chewing or result in chronic pain.
 Surgical intervention is often the best solution for jaw defects, either congenital or acquired.
-Mid-Kansas Oral & Maxillofacial Surgery has a proven track record performing successful jaw surgery procedures for patients throughout the Wichita, KS community.
+Mid-Kansas Oral & Maxillofacial Surgery has a proven track record performing successful jaw surgery procedures for patients throughout the community.

 The Benefits of Jaw Surgery

 Depending on the exact nature of your jaw deformity, surgical intervention may help in a number of different ways: